Skip to main content

 You can specify a trigger that says: If a reviewer includes a specific keyword in a pull-request review comment, run the pipeline and scan the repo.

-This type of trigger is useful when a pipeline execution fails for reasons other than Fail on Severity.
+This type of trigger is useful when a pipeline execution fails for reasons other than the failure criteria you specified for the pipeline.
 If the STO scan doesn't finish in the original execution, a reviewer can add a review comment with a keyword such as RERUN_STO_PIPELINE.

 Trigger setup